-Romneya coulteri is native to Southern California and Baja California and Mexico.
+Romneya coulteri is native to Southern California, Baja California, and Mexico.
 It is named after an Irish botanist Thomas Coulter.
 It is also called Canyon Poppy, Coulter’s Matilija Poppy, Californian Poppy, Bush Poppy, Giant White Californian Poppy, Dream of the Desert, California Tree Poppy, or Matilija Poppy.
-It is a member of the Papaveraceae family of plants.
-A suckering herbaceous perennial that grows in dry canyons and landscapes recently burned.
-It can grow to 2m or 7ft.
-It grows from rhizomes and produces divided grey-green leaves.
+The flowers make an impressive presentation.

 Romneya coulteri is a member of the Papaveraceae family of plants.
 It is a herbaceous perennial.
 It grows in dry canyons and recently burnt landscapes.
 It grows to 2m or 7ft.
 It grows from rhizomes.
 The leaves are grey-green.
 They are divided into lance-shaped lobes.

 These Giant White Californian Poppy flowers in the summer.
 The flower color is pure white.
 The flowers are large and impressive and white.
 The flowers grow 20cm or 8in wide.
 They are solitary.
 The petals are crinkly and there is a center of many yellow stamens.

 Grow Romneya coulteri in the sun.
 Plant it in moist but well-drained soil.
 Avoid transplanting them as they don’t like it.
 They do spread naturally.
 It is a suckering plant.
 Propagate by basal cuttings, root cuttings.
 Or propagate from seed.
 Romneya coulteri is drought-resistant.
 Watch out for Caterpillars and powdery mildew.